-Given these considerations, we assume in this paper a smartcard with a reasonable stable storage area (few MB of EEPROM1) and a small RAM area (some KB).
-Indeed, there is no clear interest to have a large RAM area, given that the smartcard is not autonomous, thus precluding asynchronous write operations.
+Given these considerations, we assume in this paper a smartcard with a reasonable stable storage area (a few megabytes of EEPROM) and a small RAM area (some kilobytes).
+Indeed, there is no clear interest in having a large RAM area, given that the smartcard is not autonomous, thus precluding asynchronous write operations.
 Moreover, more RAM means less EEPROM as the chip size is limited.